The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 Only targets eye area

-This hands-free light therapy device is specifically built to target the eye area - including crow’s feet, eleven lines and general loss of elasticity in the skin around the eye area that comes with age.
-It is ideal for those with general skin texture and laxity concerns, as well as anyone dealing with dark circles, dullness, or fine lines overall.
-For those looking to supplement the best eye cream in their arsenal with a bit of tech, commit to daily use of this device and see a noticeable difference in a few weeks.
+This hands-free light therapy device is specifically built to target the eye area – including crow’s feet, "eleven" lines and general loss of elasticity in the skin around the eyes – all of which come with age.
+It's ideal for those with general skin texture and laxity concerns as well as anyone dealing with dark circles, dullness or fine lines in general.
+If your goal is to supplement the results of the best eye cream with a bit of tech, commit to daily use of this device and we're sure you'll see a noticeable difference within a matter weeks.

-In a 10-week daily-use clinical study, 97% of subjects showed visible improvement.
-We can get on board with those odds.
-The adjustable strap that stretches around the back of the head ensures this device is comfortable for heads of all sizes.
-And as with all beauty regimens and products, the more consistent you are, the better your results will be.
-In just two weeks of daily use, we noticed the eye area looked brighter, smoother and somewhat firmer - we're impressed.
+In a 10-week clinical study of daily use, 97% of subjects saw a visible improvement.
+We can get on board with those odds!
+The adjustable strap that stretches around the back of the head ensures this device is comfortable for a head of any size.
+As with all beauty routines and products, the more consistent you are with use, the better your results will be.
+With just two weeks of daily use, we noticed the eye area looked brighter, smoother and somewhat firmer – leaving us impressed.

 Best red light therapy device for acne